Tingira Heights

 Tingira Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include The Summit, Ryhope Street Subdivision, Windale Area Plan, and Mount Hutton Precinct Area Plan.
-Below is a list detailing those most relevant.
+AreaSearch has identified 13 projects that are likely to impact the area.
+Notable projects include The Summit, Ryhope Street Subdivision, Windale Area Plan, and Mount Hutton Precinct Area Plan.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.